Bushenzie/malr-project/README.md

 ## MALR Project

-Project for picking random animes from your MAL Plan to Watch list (My first React project) Project was made with React and SCSS
+Project for picking random animes from your MAL Plan to Watch list (My first React project).
+You can preview and try page [here](https://mal-random.netlify.app/).
+Projects is using Jikan API

 Future features:
 1. Pick Category (Completed,Watching etc...)